 Enrofloxacin is rapidly absorbed after parenteral injection.
 Bioavailability is high (approximately 100% in pig and cattle) with a low to moderate plasma protein binding (approximately 20 to 50%).
-Enrofloxacin is metabolized to the active substance ciprofloxacin at approximately 40% in ruminants and less than 10% in pigs.
+Enrofloxacin is metabolized to the active substance ciprofloxacin at approximately 40 % in dogs and ruminants, less than 10 % in pigs and cats.

-Enrofloxacin and ciprofloxacin distribute well into all target tissues, e.g. lung, kidney, skin and liver, reaching 2- to 3-fold higher concentrations than in plasma.
+Enrofloxacin and ciprofloxacin distribute well into all target tissues, e.g. lung, kidney, skin, and liver, reaching 2- to 3-fold higher concentrations than in plasma.
 Parent substance and active metabolite are cleared from the body via urine and faeces.